 BitCoke does not accept any other deposit method than cryptos, so new investors are restricted from trading here.
 If you are a new crypto investor and you wish to start trading here, you will have to purchase cryptos from another exchange first and then deposit them at this exchange.

 To find an exchange where you can deposit fiat currency, just use our Exchange Filters and we’ll help you through it.

 According to information provided directly from the exchange to us here at Cryptowisser, US-investors may in fact trade at this trading platform.
 Sometimes, certain US state laws make it impossible for residents from such states to trade crypto outside the US.
 We thus urge any US-investor that wants to trade here to make their own analysis of whether that's possible, regardless of the platform stating that it is open to you.

-Also, there are numerous other things to consider when determining the security level at an exchange, so don't let this score scare you.
+There are numerous other things to consider when determining the security level at an exchange.
 For instance, one important thing is how big the proportion is of user assets that are stored in cold storage.
 We have not seen a percentage of how big the proportion of assets stored in cold storage is at BitCoke, but they do state on their website that they employ "cutting-edge cold storage safeguards".